marccanela/cellrake/README.md

 ## Why this package?

 **CellRake** is a Python package designed to analyze cells in fluorescent images.
-It provides tools for image segmentation based on [StarDist](https://github.com/stardist/stardist), model training based and prediction based on [Scikit-learn](https://scikit-learn.org/stable/), and colocalization analysis, tailored for complex experiments involving multiple fluorescent markers.
+It provides tools for image segmentation based on [Scikit-image]([https://github.com/stardist/stardist](https://scikit-image.org/)), model training and prediction based on [Scikit-learn](https://scikit-learn.org/stable/), and colocalization analysis, tailored for complex experiments involving multiple fluorescent markers.

 ## Installation